-In recent years I started offering students the chance to write shorter theses, but with more attention to detail.
+It is in recent years that I started offering students the chance to write shorter theses, but with more attention to detail.

 This is because many of the students I see have no experience with scientific writing and allowing them to write a 60 pages thesis will very likely result in a document that has too many weaknesses.
 And because writing shorter forces you to think about what’s essential.
 Nobody needs to read filler text that can be written by ChatGPT.